GuttulaKavyasri2/Web-Development-Project-Tour-and-Travel-/README.md

 # Web-Development-Project-Tour-and-Travel-
-This responsive travel web application lets users explore travel packages, adventures, and send inquiries.
-It is built with HTML, CSS, JavaScript (frontend), PHP (backend), and MySQL (database).
-Key features include packages, adventures, a contact form, and an admin panel for management.
+The Tour and Travel Website is a dynamic and user-friendly platform designed to help users explore, plan, and book their travel experiences online.
+It provides detailed information about tourist destinations, travel packages.
+The project aims to simplify travel planning by offering an interactive interface, attractive visuals, and easy navigation.

+The website is built using HTML, CSS, and JavaScript for the front-end design, with optional integration of backend technologies (like PHP/MySQL) for booking management and user accounts.
+The project emphasizes a responsive layout, ensuring smooth functionality across devices such as desktops, tablets, and smartphones.

 ![Image](https://github.com/user-attachments/assets/ccdc32b1-ab88-422b-bf1c-5d987628b8a7)

 ![Image](https://github.com/user-attachments/assets/35a862ba-5b2e-409e-b2fc-f55372e2e127)